nicolodiamante/dispatch/README.md

 - Start by launching the Shortcuts app on your device and select the "Wake Me Up" shortcut that you've previously downloaded.

-- Upon activating the "Wake Me Up" shortcut, you'll need to enter your OpenAI and EleveLabs API keys.
+- Upon activating the "Wake Me Up" shortcut, you'll need to enter your OpenAI and ElevenLabs API keys.
 You can choose to store these keys either directly in the shortcut or in the Data Jar app.
 However, if you choose to store the keys in the shortcut, it's crucial to ensure their privacy.
 Any inadvertent exposure could compromise your security and potentially result in a breach.

 - Next, proceed with the setup process.
 Carefully follow every required step to tailor the output prompt and voice to meet your specific preferences for the shortcut.
 Once completed, 'Wake Me Up' can be put to use immediately.